Lab-CoMBINE/PoreMeth2/README.md

  	sh ModkitResorter.sh modkit.output.tsv

-The script ModkitResorter.sh takes read-level methylation calls as input and uses them to calculate:
+The script ModkitResorter.sh takes read-level methylation calls as input and calculates:

 β (methylation levels across reads)
 Entropy (a measure of the relative proportion of possible epialleles) values for each CpG site